 This is a great recipe to meal prep.
 It can turn into a quick dump and go option, which is my personal favorite!

-- Make sure that the valve on the Instant Pot is set to sealing when you cook the soup.
+🔸Make sure that your Instant Pot’s valve is set to sealing when you cook the soup.

 Quick release of the Instant Pot is when you take a spoon and push the valve on top to release the built up steam.
 You need to be careful that the steam does not burn you.
 Once it has released all the pressure, the lid will twist and come off.
 It’s a great security measure in that the lid won’t turn if the pressure is too high.